8483/notes/topics/database/optimizationIndexing.md

 # Terminology

--   **lookup** - Extra read to fetch non-indexed columns.
-Occurs when index lacks needed data, forcing access to the base table or clustered index.
--   **seek**
-    Targeted access using index keys.
-Fast.
-Narrow predicate matches specific index values.
--   **scan** - Full traversal of table or index.
-Slow.
-Used when predicate is broad or no usable index exists.
 -   **heap** - Table without a clustered index.
 Data is unordered.
 Row lookups use RID (Row Identifier).
 Slower for large reads or key lookups.
--   **clustered index** - Defines physical row order.
-One per table.
-Table is the index.
+-   **clustered index** - The actual table itself is the "index" (one per table).
+Defines physical row order.
 Faster for range queries and order-based filters.
+-   **scan** - Full traversal of table or index.
+Slow.
+Used when predicate is broad or no usable index exists.
+-   **lookup** - Extra read to fetch non-indexed columns.
+Occurs when index lacks needed data, forcing access to the base table or clustered index.

+---

 -   **nonclustered index** - Separate structure with pointers to data (heap or clustered).
 Can have many per table.
 Faster for specific column searches.
 -   **index include** - Extra non-key columns stored in the index leaf level.
 Eliminates lookups by covering more queries.
 Improves read performance.
+-   **seek** - Targeted access using index keys.
+Fast.
+Narrow predicate matches specific index values.

 # What is an index?